 The main features are:

-- Progress column in the table showing the horses relative positions and speeds.
+- Progress cells in the table showing the horses relative positions and speeds.
 The speeds being colour coded to user specification via the Settings tab.

 - Map view.

 As the race runs you can see how the runners are progressing.